tkhyn/djangorecipebook/README.rst

    Defaults to ``[]``.

+envvars
+   Any environment variable that need to be set for the test run, one per line, under the form ``VARIABLE = value`` (spaces are tolerated).

+   Defaults to no environment variable set.

 initialization
    Some (basic) python initialization code to insert in the generated script.
    Don't forget that leading whitespaces are stripped.